Trails & Tips

 When you ride, especially in the desert, it's a good idea to think about first aid and survival.
 Here is a quick reference guide to help you assemble a good kit when you go out into the desert or a road ride:

 - Water - plan at least one quart (32 ounces - about a liter) per hour, and have some for backup, in case you break down.
 Water bottles hold 16-24 ounces.
-A Camelbak© can hold around 100 ounces.
+A hydration pack can hold much more.
 See the Camelbak© website for more on hydration.
 Plan at least 50oz (1.3l) per hour in the AZ weather.
-(Archer's Bikes is a Camelbak© dealer.)
+(Archer's Bikes is a Shimano and Osprey dealer.)

 - Have a snack in case you bonk - carbohydrates are better on the road than protein